humdingerb/clipdinger/Readme.md

 **0.3** - _18-07-2015:_

 *   Using input_server device and filter á là ClipUp resulted in unpredictable behaviour.
-Until I figure out a better way, Clipdinger won't automatically paste the clipboard into the application that summoned Clipdinger.
+Until I figure out a better way, Clipdinger won't automatically paste the clipboard into the application that summoned Clipdinger anymore.
 *   Added fading option, to darken history entries over time.
 *   Bug fixes and optimizations.